GaoFan98/GaoFan98/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-  As a highly skilled software engineer with over 5 years of experience, I specialize in PHP, JS ecosystem, Python and more (please refer to Skills section).
-I have a passion for innovative solutions and excel at building projects in various industries, including but not limited to fintech, e-commerce, education, social network.
+  As a Senior Software Engineer with over 6 years of experience, I specialize in the JavaScript ecosystem, including, but not limited to Node.js, NestJS, Vue, React, Python, delivering impactful solutions across fintech, e-commerce, education, and more.
+My expertise in system architecture design, encompassing both web and mobile applications, ensures robust security and seamless integration.

-I write clean, maintainable, and efficient code, employing best practices and design patterns.
-My expertise in Test-Driven Development (TDD), Continuous Integration/Continuous Deployment (CI/CD), and agile methodologies ensures timely delivery of top-quality work.
+I have consistently driven performance improvements, enhancing application efficiency and ensuring timely project completion.
+My work includes strategic overhauls for better system responsiveness and integrating APIs to expand platform capabilities.
+I emphasize best practices, including Test-Driven Development (TDD) and Continuous Integration/Continuous Deployment (CI/CD).

-With fluency in English, Russian, Chinese, Turkish, Azerbaijani and mastery of Japanese in progress, I can communicate effectively with clients from diverse backgrounds and better understand their needs.
+In addition to backend and frontend development, I have significant experience in DevOps and database management, including relational, NoSQL, and time series databases, ensuring high standards of code quality and performance.
+My expertise in testing frameworks further supports the reliability of my work.
+I have also led successful technical recruitment initiatives, building cohesive, high-performing teams.

-I'm always eager to learn new technologies and stay up-to-date with the latest industry trends and excited to work with individuals who share my passion for innovation and excellence.
+My academic background includes a Master's degree with research in the cryptocurrency field, and my forthcoming Ph.D. at Waseda University will focus on trading and AI models.
+Fluent in multiple languages, I effectively collaborate with clients from diverse backgrounds and stay current with industry trends.
+I am passionate about innovation and excellence.
 <br>

 ## 🗣 I speak: